 A budtender should also know who the cannabis grower is because not all growers use the same method or have the same harvest result.
 You have to know the type of cannabis strain you are receiving from a grower and the genetic variations too.

-Know Cannabis Products the Shelf
+Know Cannabis Products on the Shelf

 When the budtender knows each cannabis product firsthand, it is better for the cannabis patient.
 Since there are subtle variations within each cannabis strain, it is quite helpful to be a knowledgeable budtender.
 In addition, with personal experience, the budtender can confidently recommend a certain cannabis strain.